opensvc/docs.opensvc.com/source/agent.service.creation.rst

 	sudo svcmgr -s <svcname> start
 	sudo svcmgr -s <svcname> stop

-Service deletion
+Service Deletion
 ================

 ::

 	sudo svcmgr -s <svcname> delete

-Best practice
+Best Practice
 =============

-Allocate generic account and ip addresses
+Allocate Generic Account and Ip Addresses
 -----------------------------------------

 We recommend to allocate service-dedicated ip addresses, to permit service failover to secondary nodes.

 We recommend to allocate service-dedicated generic accounts (one is ok most of the time) for better control on privileges.
 All service files should be owned by these accounts.
 The application launchers are executed by the agent using impersonnification as the launcher file owner.
 The generic account home directory should be a link redirecting to a subdirectory of one of the service-dedicated filesystems (the one hosting data is a good candidate).

-Create a filesystem skeleton for the service
+Create a Filesystem Skeleton for the Service
 --------------------------------------------

 Give each service dedicated filesystems.
 Ideally one for data, one for tools (mysql, apache, ...) and one for launchers and eventually the virtual operating system instance.
 We recommand the following layout: